 In this article:

-Here is an example formula you can use to find out how much your interest will compound over a period of time with different compound rates:
+That formula can look complex at first glance, but let's break it down into its components so you can plug in your numbers to find out how much your interest will compound over a period of time.

 Here is what the components of this equation stand for:

-- A = The amount of money you will have after a certain number of years
+- A = The final amount of money you will have at the end of the time period

-- P = How much you first invested or owed
+- P = Your principal, or how much you first invested or owed

 - n = The number of times your interest compounds each year